jonatas-lima/minecraft-server-provisioner/README.md

 ## Playing

-Just grab your server IP address (`output.json`) and start playing on your brand new server!
+* Grab your server IP address (`output.json`)
+* Go to Multiplayer on your Minecraft Client
+* Add your brand new server and start playing!

 ## Costs